hermidalc/dragonfish/README.md

 to be due to the specifics of how conda-forge built their C++ and related packages.
-Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and with the conda environment deactivated.
+Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and with any conda environment deactivated.
 In RHEL/Fedora install the following: